rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

 | full | +10% overhead for vpn | low | 100% encryption | yes
 | split | just kilobytes per day | very low | dns encryption only | yes

+While Pi-hole was originally authored to run on a Raspberry Pi, people have followed this guide to deploy securely hosted instances of Pi-hole with VPN only access on Google Cloud, AWS, Heroku, Azure, Linode, Digital Ocean, and on spare hardware at home.

 ---

 ## Quickstart